Latest posts by Dawn Schenone, MSACN, CNS (see all)

 When using the FMD, you are also supporting a great non-profit organization.
 ProLon gives back 60% of their profits to the non-profit Create Cures, which was founded by Prof. Longo.
 Create Cures has a mission to promote projects aimed at identifying integrative low-cost therapies for the prevention and treatment of major diseases such as Alzheimer’s Disease, cardiovascular disease, Multiple Sclerosis, Crohn’s Disease, and diabetes.
 This may benefit us all one day!

-The Fasting Mimicking Diet has over 28 scientific articles published showing how the FMD provides the same benefits of fasting.
+The Fasting Mimicking Diet has over 28 scientific articles published showing how the FMD provides the same beneficial aspects of fasting.
 These studies show how beneficial this scientifically designed “fast” is and how it can benefit you and your health.
 You can read more about those studies here.
 Considering the reasonable cost and all that you have to gain from the added health improvements, the FMD is definitely a worthwhile investment for people struggling with chronic illness (and the high cost of medications and doctor visits).
 View the costs here.

 Some of the benefits of the Fasting Mimicking diet are: